What Is a Certificate of Title? How a mortgage is released

 The Certificate of Title (CoT) is the definitive legal bridge between your conveyancing solicitor and your mortgage lender.
 It is a formal document drafted, signed, and submitted by your conveyancer to confirm that the property’s legal title is fully secure and satisfies all conditions outlined in the mortgage lender’s handbook.

 Most importantly for home buyers, submitting this certificate is the mandatory trigger that instructs the bank to release your mortgage money for a set date, allowing you to legally complete on the day of completion.
+It's considered the end of the mortgage process; however, many factors can frustrate this final stage, so find out how to avoid delays on completion day.

 What exactly is a Certificate of Title (CoT)?

 A Certificate of Title is not a property deed; it is a legal document sent from your solicitor to your mortgage lender.
-By submitting the COT, your conveyancer legally guarantees to the bank that they have investigated the property's title and found no major defects, restrictive covenants, or boundary disputes that would put the lender's security at risk.
+By submitting the CoT, your conveyancer legally guarantees to the bank that they have investigated the property's title and found no major defects, restrictive covenants, or boundary disputes that would put the lender's security at risk.
 It acts as a formal confirmation that it is safe for the bank to lend the money.
 This is defined under Section 5 of Part 1 of the UK Finance Mortgage Lenders’ Handbook as a Good and Marketable Title, also known as a clear title.

 A solicitor cannot request the release of mortgage funds until they have a clear title, which is the most common cause of delays in the conveyancing process.